DTC vs. Wholesale: How to Track Profitability by Channel

 The structure is the same for each channel: start with revenue, subtract COGS, subtract channel-specific costs, and arrive at a contribution margin.
 The challenge is accurately assigning costs to the right channel.

-For wholesale, use net revenue — gross invoice minus trade spend and deductions.
+This seems straightforward, but there are nuances.
+For wholesale, use net revenue — gross invoice amount minus all trade spend, promotional allowances, and off-invoice deductions.
 For DTC, use net revenue after discounts, coupons, and returns.
-For Amazon, use the amount that actually hits your bank account after referral fees.
-Using gross revenue for one channel and net revenue for another destroys comparability.
+For Amazon, use the amount that actually hits your bank account after Amazon's referral fees, which they deduct before paying you.

 Your product cost per unit is likely the same across channels, but COGS can differ if you have channel-specific packaging, bundle configurations, or quality requirements.
 A retailer might require shelf-ready packaging that adds $0.15 per unit.
+Your DTC site might sell variety packs with custom inner packaging.
+Amazon might require specific prep and labeling.
 Capture these differences.

 DTC-Specific Costs